 Embracing diversity and inclusion as a strategic imperative is critical for any organisation that strives for high performance.

-Supporting diversity and promoting inclusion within workplaces is about valuing the individual and what they bring to their role.
+For UK Power Networks Services, supporting diversity and promoting inclusion within workplaces is about valuing the individual and what they bring to their role.
 Fostering an environment where everyone feels able to participate and achieve their potential enables organisations to effectively increase their employee engagement and realise an increase in productivity and cohesion.

-We are committed to diversity and inclusion and create an environment where differences are valued and integrated into every part of our organisation.
+The company is an employer of choice and create an environment where differences are valued and integrated into every part of our organisation.

 Benefits have included an enhanced capacity for innovation and creativity, better meeting the diverse needs of our clients, increased productivity across the business, the creation of an inclusive environment where everyone can perform, and improved ability to compete to attract high performers.